 It means that each person is unique due to certain physical, mental and sociocultural attributes.
 These different attributes should not, however, lead to exclusion, disadvantages or discrimination against someone.
 Diversity at HHU stands for the variety of different attitudes and perspectives that result from people’s individual attributes and lifestyles (= dimensions).

 Since diversity is very important to HHU, there are many stakeholders at our university who are engaged in diversity in general or certain dimensions of diversity and responsible for initiating and implementing a broad range of related offers and services.

 Diversity dimensions describe physical, mental and sociocultural characteristics that are (or can be) attributed to each person at birth.

-The Diversity dimensions of the HHU can be found below.
+The specific diversity dimensions of HHU can be found below.